atomone-hub/genesis/COMPENDIUM.md

 - Collective trust in money's tokenized form impacts its value and community trust.
 - Discussions include soft forking in financial ecosystems and trust's role in governance.

-### ATOM vs ATOM1 Integration & Genesis Distribution
+### ATOM vs ATONE Integration & Genesis Distribution

 [<ins>Issue #12</ins>](https://github.com/atomone-hub/genesis/issues/12) aims to address
-integrating ATOM and ATOM1, focusing on distribution and slashing mechanisms for ATOM1.
+integrating ATOM and ATONE, focusing on distribution and slashing mechanisms for ATOM1.

 #### Key points

-- Slashing in ATOM1 is necessary to enhance security decision-making intelligence.
+- Slashing in ATONE is necessary to enhance security decision-making intelligence.
 - Debates on penalizing or rewarding ATOM holders based on proposal voting.
-- Various methods for ATOM1 distribution and integration are considered.
+- Various methods for ATONE distribution and integration are considered.
 - Trust and governance vulnerability in tokenized money reliance.

-### Include stATOM Holders in ATOM1
+### Include stATOM Holders in ATONE

 [<ins>Issue #13</ins>](https://github.com/atomone-hub/genesis/issues/13) considers including
-stATOM holders in the ATOM1 genesis file or airdrop.
+stATOM holders in the ATONE genesis file or airdrop.

 #### Key points

-- Potential inclusion of stATOM holders in ATOM1 genesis or airdrop.
+- Potential inclusion of stATOM holders in ATONE genesis or airdrop.
 - Debate on the treatment of stATOM holders about governance participation.
-- Distribution methods for ATOM1 to stATOM holders.
+- Distribution methods for ATONE to stATOM holders.

 ### Community Pool Financial Model